 - a.
 The appointee's own serious health condition, including a serious health condition that is a work-incurred injury or illness (see APM 710 and APM 670); - b.
 To care for the appointee's child, parent, spouse, or domestic partner with a serious health condition.
-If the family and medical leave qualifies as a leave under the California Family Rights Act (CFRA), such leave may also be taken to care for a grandparent, grandchild, or sibling.1 - c.
+If the family and medical leave qualifies as a leave under the California Family Rights Act (CFRA), such leave may also be taken to care for a parent-in-law, grandparent, grandchild, or sibling.1 - c.
 The appointee's own disability related to pregnancy, childbirth, or related medical condition ("Pregnancy Disability Leave") or prenatal care (see APM 760-25 for provisions specific to this type of family and medical leave). - d.
 To bond with the appointee's child after the child's birth or with a child newly placed with the appointee for adoption or foster care, provided the leave is taken within one (1) year of the child's birth or placement with the appointee, as applicable ("Parental Bonding Leave") (see APM 760-27); - e.
 To care for the appointee's son, daughter, parent, spouse, or domestic partner, or next of kin who is a covered servicemember undergoing medical treatment, recuperation, or therapy for a serious injury or illness ("Military Caregiver Leave") (see APM -715-17); - f.
-A qualifying exigency arising out of the fact that the appointee's child, parent, spouse, or domestic partner, or next of kin is a military member on covered active duty or call to covered active duty status (or has been notified of an impending call or order to covered active duty) ("Qualifying Exigency Leave").
-Qualifying exigencies include any one of the following, provided that the activity relates to the military member's covered active duty or call to covered active duty status:
+A qualifying exigency arising out of the fact that the appointee's child, parent, parent-in-law, spouse, or domestic partner, or next of kin is a military member on covered active duty or call to covered active duty status (or has been notified of an impending call or order to covered active duty) ("Qualifying Exigency Leave").
+Qualifying exigencies include any one of the following, provided that the activity relates to the military member's covered active duty or call to covered active duty status: - 1) Short notice deployment to address issues that arise due to a military member being notified of an impending call to active duty seven (7) or fewer calendar days prior to the date of deployment;